Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/analytics/index.md

   * PostgresSQL 9.5+
 * Separate storage engine:
   * InfluxDB
   * Prometheus

 ## Guidelines for viewing Vitals
 When using Vitals, note:
-* Vitals is enabled by default and accessible the first time a Super Admin logs in.
+* Vitals is disabled by default and accessible the first time a Super Admin logs in if it is enabled.
   * To enable or disable Vitals, see [Enable or Disable Vitals](#enable-or-disable-vitals).
 * Any authorized user can view Vitals for the entire Kong cluster or for a particular Workspace.
   * If a user does not have access to a Workspace, its Vitals are hidden from view.